Pugmatt/BedrockConnect/README.md

 #### "Add Friend" Method

+***NOTE**: This method is currently broken as of version 1.21.20, and is being looked into.
+Use DNS method for now.*

-- In the Minecraft main menu, go to the "Friends" tab, and click "Add Friend" or "Find Cross-Platform Friends" (whichever is available on your game version)
+~~- In the Minecraft main menu, go to the "Friends" tab, and click "Add Friend" or "Find Cross-Platform Friends" (whichever is available on your game version)~~

-- Search for the gamer tag ***BCMain*** (Or any of [these alts](https://github.com/Pugmatt/BedrockConnect/wiki/Alternate-gamer-tags-for-%22Add-Friend%22-method)), and add this user as friend
+~~- Search for the gamer tag ***BCMain*** (Or any of [these alts](https://github.com/Pugmatt/BedrockConnect/wiki/Alternate-gamer-tags-for-%22Add-Friend%22-method)), and add this user as friend~~

-- Return to the Minecraft main menu and then return to the "Friends" tab
+~~- Return to the Minecraft main menu and then return to the "Friends" tab~~

-- Wait a moment, and you should soon see a joinable instance show up, "Join to Open Server List", under "Joinable Friends" or "Joinable Cross-Platform Friends"
+~~- Wait a moment, and you should soon see a joinable instance show up, "Join to Open Server List", under "Joinable Friends" or "Joinable Cross-Platform Friends"~~

-- Join instance to connect to BedrockConnect server list
+~~- Join instance to connect to BedrockConnect server list~~

 <sub>(This method utilizes [MCXboxBroadcast](https://github.com/rtm516/MCXboxBroadcast) to supply this join option)</sub>